ae-dschorsaanjo/lipu-lili-pi-toki-pona/nasin pi jan Sotan.md

 ## Phrases, interjections

 Some of them may not be understood at first by other speakers.
 The word _jan_ marks the subject (or the noun of direct address): it can be either _a name (jan X)_ or _sina_.
-The subject is always at the beginning of the sentence!
+The subject (i.e. direct address) is always at the beginning of the sentence!

 _(jan o,) toki!_ -- Hello!
 _mi tawa!_ -- See ya! (said by who comes)